Petrovich-A/Petrovich-A/README.md

 After looking at several **programming languages** I chose **Java** :100: Presently, I combine job’s duties with java learning.
 ___

-## At the present time looking for Java juniour developer.
+## At the present time looking for Java juniour developer:raising_hand:

 ### Here are some ideas to get you started: